Scoring Methodology

 Aggregated Scores

 City, county, and state scores are calculated as population-weighted averages of the individual water system scores within each geographic area.
 This means larger water systems that serve more people have a proportionally greater influence on the aggregated score.
+To see these results in context, visit the live national rankings page.

 Data Reliability